Menu

 Rogers, Sydney T.

 I believe that Mabel Ashton was to marry John Shaw Brierley in a Civil Ceremony in Ashton under Lyne, Cheshire in 1890 (Tameside RM/72/47).
-They are seen on the 1891 census living at 3, Shaw?
-St., Dukinfield, Cheshire.
-Head of the household was John S. Brierley, 22 a Staem Engine Maker (Driller) who had been born in Stalybridge, Cheshire, Mabel, his wife, age 20 was a Felt Hat Trimmer who had been born in Newport, Monmouthshire.
+They are seen on the 1891 census living at 3, Shaw St., Dukinfield, Cheshire.
+Head of the household was John S. Brierley, 22 a Steam Engine Maker (Driller) who had been born in Stalybridge, Cheshire, Mabel, his wife, age 20 was a Felt Hat Trimmer who had been born in Newport, Monmouthshire.

-We do not see Sydney again, until he marries Margaret Andrews in 1936 in a Civil Ceremony registered in Holywell, (Flintshire (Mold) HOL/60/59), again the Certificate would have to be purchased to confirm/deny.
+We do not see Sydney again, until he marries Margaret Andrews in 1936 in a Civil Ceremony registered in Holywell, (Flintshire (Mold) HOL/60/59), the Certificate would have to be purchased to confirm/deny.

 *Could be Wellington St, Shotton, was originally Wellington Avenue.

-The Registers Of Reports Of Deaths: Naval Ratings gives his cause of death as -2- Missing, death on War Service Presumed.
+The Registers of Reports of Deaths: Naval Ratings gives his cause of death as -2- Missing, death on War Service Presumed.

 https://uboat.net/allies/warships/ship/4354.html

-HMS BOADICEA (H65) – On 13 June 1944 HMS Boadicea (Lt.Cdr.
+On 13 June 1944 HMS Boadicea (Lt.Cdr.
 Frederick William Hawkins, RN) was sunk by German aircraft 12 miles south-west of Portland Bill in position 50º26’N, 02º34’W while supporting the Normandy landings.

 https://www.wrecksite.eu/wreck.aspx?369